diegov/battery_watcher/README.md

 ---------

 A small user-space daemon to watch the battery charge of devices under /sys/class/power_supply/.
-It sends a notification when the first time charge falls to 20%, and again when it falls to 10%.
+It sends a notification the first time charge falls to 20%, and again when it falls to 10%.

 Requirements
 -------------